Myndex/Myndex/README.md

 - [**PDF on Accessible Fonts**](https://www.myndex.com/PUB/PDF/AccessibleFontsD.pdf) A PDF that discusses key factors in fonts for readability.

 <a href="https://stackexchange.com/users/14280387"><img src="https://stackexchange.com/users/flair/14280387.png" width="208" height="58" alt="profile for Myndex on Stack Exchange, a network of free, community-driven Q&amp;A sites" title="profile for Myndex on Stack Exchange, a network of free, community-driven Q&amp;A sites"></a>
 Top 3% on Stack Overflow!
+And also active on several other Stack Exchange sites, with some lengthy, in-depth answers.

 ------
-## Past Times At...
+## _The Lighter Side of Stuff..._
-### The Art and Science of Applied Probability
+### _The Art and Science of Applied Probability_
 In this career, I was using Applied Probability Methodologies for the Risk Assessment of short term ROI predictions related to high-variance cash-flow opportunities in finite-sized non-cooperative bidding groups where information is obliquely concealed as a function of multivariate strategies facilitating the predominately range-based tactics driven by randomized but nevertheless deterministic outcomes.

 _(…Uh… this is more commonly known as Texas Hold ’Em Poker…)_